-The Forestry Commission is a non-ministerial government department responsible for forestry in England and Scotland.
-(Since 1 April 2013 Forestry Commission Wales has merged to become Natural Resources Wales.)
+The Forestry Commission is a non-ministerial government department responsible for forestry in England and Scotland (on 1 April 2013 Forestry Commission Wales merged to become Natural Resources Wales).
 It was set up in 1919 to expand Britain's forests and woodland after depletion during the First World War.
+To do this the commission bought large amounts of former agricultural land, eventually becoming the largest land owner in Britain.

 Above text from Wikipedia is available under the CC-BY-SA license.